CCP-NC/magresview/magres-format/README.md

 Code for parsing the CCP-NC ab-initio magnetic resonance file format as used in the latest version of Castep.
 See more at http://www.ccpnc.ac.uk/pmwiki.php/CCPNC/Fileformat

+Documentation for the Python API is [available here](http://tfgg.github.io/magres-format/build/html/).

 Installing
 ----------

 Clone the repository or download and extract the .zip file somewhere.
 From the command line, run:

+    sudo python setup.py install

+to install it globally, or

-    python setup.py install
+    python setup.py install --user

-and the Python module and associated scripts should now be installed.
+to install it just for your user account ([read more here](http://docs.python.org/2/install/#alternate-installation)), and the Python module and associated scripts should now be installed.

+If you have installed it locally with --user, you may have to add ~/.local/bin to your PATH.
+You can do this by adding

+    export PATH=$HOME/.local/bin:$PATH

+to your ~/.bashrc and restarting your session or running "source ~/.bashrc".
+If you use tcsh you do

+    setenv PATH $HOME/.local/bin:$PATH

+and then restart your session.

 Conversion script usage
 -----------------------